 An eligible student who is enrolled in this qualified Student Health Plan may enroll eligible dependents for coverage under his or her Student Health Plan membership, subject to the group's eligibility requirements.
 If a dependent child is eligible to enroll, "eligible dependents" include the enrolled student's dependents that are age 25 or under, provided that they have status as a dependent under the Internal Revenue Code.
-When a dependent loses his or her dependent status under the Internal Revenue Code, that dependent will continue to be eligible as a dependent for coverage under the enrolled student's qualified Student Health Plan membership for two years following the loss of the dependent status under the Internal Revenue Code or until the dependent turns age 26, whichever comes first.
+When a dependent loses his or her dependent status under the Internal Revenue Code, that dependent will continue to be eligible as a dependent for coverage under the enrolled student's qualified Student Health Plan membership for two years after the end of the calendar year in which he or she last qualified as a dependent under the Internal Revenue Code or until the dependent turns age 26, whichever comes first.